smkerz/secret-of-mana-hacking/README.md

   - Tomm
   - smK

-Tomm knows quite a lot the code of the game and smK (myself) code the main function of the code.
+Tomm knows quite a lot the code of the game and smK (myself) codes the main function of the code.

 So what we have now?